 Though this kind of mistake could not affect your onpage seo nor could it affect your search engine ranking, but it gives unpleasant experiences on the part of our website users or visitors.
 Remember, not all people are alike.
 Each one of us has different taste, likes and dislikes based on our first impression of anything we see.

-Some people will just your whole website based on their first impression of the page they see in your website upon reaching to it even first reading the whole content.
-So, no matter how good or important you are writing about, if you visitors first impression of your site is different, then they will definitely leave your site right away and find some other sites that will not turn them off.
+Some people will judge your whole website based on their first impression on the page they see upon reaching to it even without first reading the whole content of it.
+So, no matter how good or important you are writing about, if your visitors first impression on your site is different, then they will definitely leave your site right away and find some other sites that will not turn them off.

 But right now, consider that this kind of strange cropping issue is already resolved after reading and following the whole steps and I’m showing below.